slallemand/cicd-bootc/README.md

           rm -rf /host/opt/hostedtoolcache
           df -Th
 ```
-You can remove the `df` if you don't want to log how much free space is available after remove the tool cache.
-On a test repo, this removed about 8GB of tools on the host that aren't used since this job runs completely containerized.
+On a test build, this removed about 8GB of tools on the host.
+Since this job runs in a nested UBI container which needs all of the tools made available in it, we aren't using any of the tools in the host cache.

 ### Crrent build status
 [![Fedora 40 bootc image workflow](https://github.com/nzwulfin/cicd-bootc/actions/workflows/build_fedora_bootc.yml/badge.svg)](https://github.com/nzwulfin/cicd-bootc/actions/workflows/build_fedora_bootc.yml)